Yelp/pyramid_zipkin/docs/source/configuring_zipkin.rst

 2. zipkin.blacklisted_paths
 ---------------------------
     A list of paths as strings, regex strings, or compiled regexes, any of which if matched with the request path will not be sampled.
 Pre-compiled regexes will be the fastest.
-Won't behave well with uncompiled unicode strings.
     Defaults to `[]`.
 Example:

     .. code-block:: python